 Your therapist is paid both for his/her time and expertise.
 Once a commitment to the process of psychotherapy has been agreed, it applies to both the therapist and client, making the allocated time unavailable to anyone else going forward.

 As a result, cancelled or missed appointments are usually charged in full.

 Each therapist will have his/her own cancellation policy around missing or occasionally rescheduling appointments, but as a rule, sessions take place at the same time every week and your therapist will give you notice of any upcoming holidays well in advance.

 What is the difference between psychotherapy and counselling?

 Counselling is usually a short to medium term process to help resolve specific problems.
 It may involve giving guidance or information, or the working through of immediate conflicts, but essentially it provides therapeutic support through times of stress and disruption.

 Psychotherapy uses the therapeutic relationship to go deeper into the background of the client/patient, exploring the emotional-mental patterns underlying present concerns or troubles.
 Psychotherapists often work with clients for longer periods of time on deep psychological problems with the aim of fundamental change and insight.

 What about confidentiality?

 It is essential practice for psychotherapists and counsellors to provide confidential treatment.
 There are, however, some important limits to confidentiality.

 Professional therapists are obliged by their codes of practice to discuss their client work with a qualified supervisor in order to ensure that the therapy continues to be of a high standard.
-Only the work is discussed however, personal details are kept confidential.
+In this context, personal details are kept confidential and only the work is discussed.